andsmedeiros/iara/fugax/README.md

 occasion.
 This means that the initial functor will only get called after `delay` has passed without the debounced version being invoked.

+The debounced value gets stores inside the returned functor object and is updated each time it is invoked, overriding the last value.
+Because of this, when the initial functor is finally called, it will receive the **last** debounced value every time.

 ```C++
 fugax::event_loop loop;